Camping on Private and Public Land

 Will it cost me anything?

-Please note Council's Local Law No.1 Neighbourhood Amenity 2012 (PDF 2.4MB) prohibits camping on Council land or in a public place or on private land without a permit.
-If you camp without a permit you may incur a penalty fine of up to $1500.
+Please note Council's Local Law No.1 Neighbourhood Amenity 2022 (PDF 2.4MB) prohibits camping on Council land, in a public place or on private land (without an existing dwelling e.g. a vacant block, or for periods longer than 28 days on land with an existing dwelling) without a permit.
+If you camp without a permit, infringement notices may be issued or the matter may be referred to the Magistrates Court.